 Similarly, for the building to the north of the site, on Pittwater Road, the southern façade of the adjoining property is generally of a blank configuration, but for window openings contained within the light well.
 These windows, due to their material composition do not provide a view in a southerly direction.
-Therefore, that part of the building which does not comply with the development standard for height, will not result in a loss of view enjoyed from the building directly north of the site.
+Therefore, the proposal will not result in a loss of view enjoyed from the building directly north of the site.